OpenTechne/ethernaut-solutions-with-foundry/README.md

 # OpenZeppelin ethernaut solutions with foundry

 ## Setup
-Fill create and .env file following .env_example and fill it with your api keys
+Create an .env file following .env_example and fill it with your api keys

 ## To test attacks
 ```